Section 1, Chapter 1

 Upselling – To persuade a customer to buy more than he or she had intended.

-Loyalty programs – a structured and long-term marketing effort which provides incentives to repeat customers who demonstrate loyal buying behavior.
+Loyalty programs – a structured and long-term marketing effort that provides incentives to repeat customers who demonstrate loyal buying behavior.

 Expense -A spending or consuming, often a disbursement of funds.

-Controllable expenses – variable costs such as raw materials, labour, and other overheads deemed controllable by management.
+Controllable expenses – variable costs such as raw materials, labor, and other overheads deemed controllable by management.

 Non-controllable expenses -An expense that cannot be unilaterally changed by an individual, department or business.